GellertAnastasia/LabWork2/doc/scenarios.md

 Target cell (3,1) is unoccupied and within the player’s zone.
 Result:

-The unit is displayed on the battlefield as W.
+The unit is displayed on the battlefield.

 Player’s mana is reduced by the card’s cost.